bbauska/HTML5-Basics/README.md

 <h3>Q. What is accessibility & ARIA role means in a web application?</h3>

-The <b>Accessible Rich Internet Applications (ARIA)</b> Suite, defines a way to make Web content and Web applications more accessible to people with disabilities.
-It especially helps with dynamic content and advanced user interface controls developed with HTML, JavaScript, and related technologies.
+<p>The <b>Accessible Rich Internet Applications (ARIA)</b> Suite, defines a way to make Web
+content and Web applications more accessible to people with disabilities.
+It especially helps with dynamic content and advanced user interface controls developed with HTML, JavaScript, and related technologies.</p>

-Screen readers work with regular HTML, but adding ARIA can provide screen reader users with greater context and interactivity with the content on the page.
+<p>Screen readers work with regular HTML, but adding ARIA can provide screen reader users
+with greater context and interactivity with the content on the page.
 ARIA has no effect on how elements are displayed or behave in browsers.
-It does not add new functionality, and is meant to act only as an extra descriptive layer for screen readers.
+It does not add new functionality, and is meant to act only as an extra descriptive layer for screen readers.</p>

-Without WAI-ARIA certain functionality used in Web sites is not available to some users with disabilities, especially people who rely on screen readers and people who cannot use a mouse.
+<p>Without WAI-ARIA certain functionality used in Web sites is not available to some users
+with disabilities, especially people who rely on screen readers and people who cannot use a mouse.
 WAI-ARIA addresses these accessibility challenges, for example, by defining ways for functionality to be provided to assistive technology.
-With WAI-ARIA, developers can make advanced Web applications accessible and usable to people with disabilities.
+With WAI-ARIA, developers can make advanced Web applications accessible and usable to people with disabilities.</p>

-ARIA attributes are divided into two categories: roles, and states & properties.
+<p>ARIA attributes are divided into two categories: roles, and states & properties.</p>

 <h4>ARIA Roles:</h4>

-An ARIA role is added via a `role="<ROLE TYPE>"` attribute, and does not ever change for an element once it is set.
-There are four categories of ARIA roles:
+<p>An ARIA role is added via a `role="<ROLE TYPE>"` attribute, and does not ever change for
+an element once it is set.
+There are four categories of ARIA roles:</p>

 <ul>
   <li>landmark</li>